Murder of Elaine O'Hara: Discovery of evidence

 The following day, Fegan handed the items he had found in to Roundwood Garda station.
 Garda James O'Donoghue conducted several further searches at the scene and on 16 September found handcuffs, keys, a leather mask, a knife, an inhaler and a chain with a ring on it.
 A Dunnes Stores loyalty card found attached to the keyring was identified as belonging to O'Hara.
 The Garda Water Unit searched the lake on 17 September and 7 October 2013, finding two Nokia mobile phones, two mobile phone batteries, a pair of glasses and sunglasses, and a rucksack.
 A number on the frame of the glasses and the prescription matched the records for O'Hara held on file at a branch of Specsavers in Dún Laoghaire.

 Discovery of body

 Dog trainer Magali Vergnet regularly walked dogs on wooded land near Kilakee in the foothills of the Dublin Mountains.
 Starting on 21 August 2013, one of her dogs would regularly disappear and return with some bones during their walk, which Vergnet at first believed were from an animal.
 On 13 September 2013, the same dog again retrieved more bones, this time accompanied by clothing.
 Concerned that these might be human, she contacted the landowner, Frank Doyle.
 They returned to the land with another man and within an isolated clearing, they found scattered and gnawed bones, including the remains of a rib-cage and jawbone.
-Realising the remains were human, they contacted the Gardaí.
+Realizing the remains were human, they contacted the Gardaí.
 Only 65 per cent of her skeleton was recovered.
 O'Hara's body was later identified through dental records.